-11.06 Cleaning of Collection Containers.
+- 11.06 Cleaning of Collection Containers.
 Once each Calendar Year, if requested by the MFD, Contractor must clean all Collection Containers at the MFD's premises or must replace the dirty Collection Containers with clean Collection Containers.
 Any Collection Container cleanings must be done in such a manner that results in no water entering the City's storm drain system.
 This service must be provided at no charge to the Service Recipient, so long as the service is not requested more than once per Calendar Year.
 In addition, regardless of whether or not this cleaning is requested by the Service Recipient, Contractor will ensure that all Collection Containers are cleaned on an as-needed basis so as to maintain a clean appearance and proper function.
-Additional cleanings beyond once each Calendar Year will be subject to the Service Rate set forth in Exhibit 1.

-1597 11.07 MFD Garbage Collection Service.
-This service is governed by the following terms and 1598 conditions:
+Additional cleanings beyond once each Calendar Year will be subject to the Service Rate set forth in Exhibit 1. - 1616 11.07 MFD Garbage Collection Service.
+This service is governed by the following terms and 1617 conditions: - 11.07.1 Non-Collection.

-11.07.1 Non-Collection.
 Contractor is not required to Collect any Garbage that is not placed in a Garbage Cart.
-In the event of non-collection, Contractor will follow the steps set forth in Section 5.10.

-11.07.2 Disposal Facility.
+In the event of non-collection, Contractor will follow the steps set forth in Section 5.10. - 11.07.2 Disposal Facility.
 Except as set forth below, all Garbage Collected as a result of performing Collection Services must be transported to, and disposed of, at the Disposal Facilities listed in Exhibit 9.
 In the event the Disposal Facility is closed on a Work Day, Contractor must transport and dispose of the Garbage at another legally permitted Disposal Facility.
-Failure to comply with this provision will result in the levy of a penalty as specified in Exhibit 6 and may result in Contractor being in default under this Agreement.

-11.08 MFD Recycling Service.
-This service is governed by the following terms and conditions:

-11.08.1 Overages.
-Corrugated cardboard that will not fit inside the Recycling Cart may be placed beside the Recycling Cart if flattened.

-11.08.2 Recycling - Improper Procedure.
+Failure to comply with this provision will result in the levy of a penalty as specified in Exhibit 6 and may result in Contractor being in default under this Agreement. - 11.08 MFD Recycling Service.
+This service is governed by the following terms and conditions: - 11.08.1 Overages.
+Corrugated cardboard that will not fit inside the Recycling Cart shall be collected as a Large Item subject to sections 10.10.1 and 10.10.2.
+City may direct the Contractor to deliver additional recycling carts if excessive collections are determined at a specific Service Recipient. - 11.08.2 Recycling Improper Procedure.
 The Contractor is not required to Collect Recyclable Materials if the Service Recipient does not segregate the Recyclable Materials from Solid Waste or Organic Waste.
 Furthermore, Contractor is not required to Collect Recyclable Materials that are contaminated through commingling with Solid Waste or Organic Waste.
 To address contamination, Contractor must follow the steps set forth in Section 5.07.

-11.08.3 Materials Recovery Facility.
+FINAL AGREEMENT Page 47 of 184 11.08.3 Materials Recovery Facility.
 Except as provided in Section 5.07, all Recyclable Materials collected as a result of performing recycling services must be delivered to the Materials Recovery Facility listed in Exhibit 9.
 Failure to comply with this provision will result in the levy of a penalty as specified in Exhibit 6 and may result in Contractor being in default under this Agreement.
 All expenses related to materials processing and marketing will be the sole responsibility of Contractor.
 City has the right to designate Materials Recovery Facility.